adxsoft/MapInsight/README.md

 (c) optionally from the node's detail text
 (d) and/or words entered by the user (separated by commas) or you can
-    specify a search phrase which is any string inside double quotes
+    specify a search phrase which is any string inside double quotes (e) or a regular expression which is any string inside forward slashes eg /M.*h/ would find the text March, Macbeth.
+Moth

 For example if the selected node had the word 'London' then any other nodes in map with the word 'London' in them would show as a possible connections.